iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.pediatricassociates.android.papa.kidzdocnow 5 reviews"/>
 </p>

+> Short waiting time.
+Quality audio and video.
+Definitely would rather use this instead of jumping in the car and driving to the doctors office.<br> :date: __2021-07-22 15:24:38__

+> Great experience!!!<br> :date: __2021-07-22 01:29:52__

 > This is the best app!
 Awesome to know you can get a Dr on your call.<br> :date: __2021-07-16 22:37:09__

 > Informative<br> :date: __2021-07-14 04:28:32__